Ex-county jail director charged with dereliction of duty

-CLEVELAND (AP) - The former director of a troubled county jail in Cleveland has been charged in an amended indictment for what authorities say was his failure to keep safe a facility where seven inmates died during a four-month period last year.
+CLEVELAND (AP) - The former director of a troubled county jail in Cleveland has been charged in a superseding indictment for what authorities say was his failure to keep safe a facility where seven inmates died during a four-month period last year.

 Fifty-four-year-old Kenneth Mills was indicted Wednesday by a Cuyahoga (ky-uh-HOH’-guh) County grand jury on two misdemeanor counts of dereliction of duty.